Understanding your dog is so much more than just “training” your dog. Meeting all of your dog’s needs is what matters.

 - The world dogs – no specific breeds

 In Kim’s book she goes through each of these groups in amazing detail.
 So many ah ha moments when reading through each one.
-I literally had a dog in mind for each group and her explanations literally explained them to a tea.
 Once you understand this and understand more about the importance that their DNA, their genetics play in shaping their behaviours, the more understanding you will be of your dog.
 And the more you will be able to help them and ultimately the better relationship you will have with your dog.

 SELF – the unique interior world of your dog: health, development, age, sex, and individuality1.